SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Fluttershy starts picking flowers and filling up her first basket.
 Pinkie watches her while standing still.

-*I should try and talk to her, now is like a perfect time.*
+*I should try and talk to her, now is like the perfect time.*

 "Fluttershy?"